ttaranov/atlaskit-mk-2/docs/guides/00-directory-structure.md

 Each package's source should contain a similar directory structure.
 The basic guidelines are outlined as follows.

 1. There must always be an `index.js` that exports your public API.
 2. Each file that has a default export, must *only* have a default export - no named exports.
+This simplifies the heuristics to determine a name for the file.
 3. The file name should be the name of the export.
 For example, if `Avatar` is a default export for a file, the file name should be `Avatar.js`.
 For a HoC, this might look something like `withAvatar`.
 4. In lieu of a file, you may use a directory with an `index.js` file.
 For example, `Avatar/index.js`.
 5. Styled components should go in a `styled.js` file, or you can use a `styled/index.js` file that exports sibling files with default exports that conform to #3 or #4.
 This should also follow something similar to #6 and have this for every level of components.